 To briefly summarize

 Type 2 requests will require a plan or survey, drawn to scale, identifying the location, size and species of tree or trees to be removed, the location, size and species of replacement planting.
-The plan should also indicate the extent of dripline of trees, and the location of nearby buildings or structures.
+The plan should also indicate the location of nearby buildings or structures.
 All applicants are required to indicate on the application form the reasons for the proposed tree removal.

 Type 3 requests require the submission of a site survey or site plan, together with their application plans for development, and which also contains the following information: